 Climate Change and Queensland Biodiversity

-This report for the Queensland environment deparment is one of the largest climate change and biodiversity reports yet produced in the southern hemisphere, available from the department’s website here.
+This report for the Queensland environment department is one of the largest climate change and biodiversity reports yet produced in the southern hemisphere.

 It draws on Australian and international literature to synthesise a large body of information about biodiversity, reviewing responses to past climate, distribution patterns, genetic evidence, modelling, experiments, and expert opinion, to produce regional and state-based recommendations for landholder management.
 It sets out 17 scientific assumptions that guided its approach.

 Natural climatic variability is so large in Australia it masks human impacts on the climate, and serves in itself as a reason to manage for extreme climatic impacts.
 The heatwave that caused the largest number of documented bird deaths anywhere in the world was in central Australia in 1932 (McKechnie and Wolf 2010), well before any major increase in greenhouse gases.
 A series of articles published in the South Australian Ornithologistafter the event recorded deaths of many thousands of birds over large areas of central Australia.
 Tim Low summarised these as an indication of what to expect in western Queensland in future.
 His report also documented past responses to droughts and cyclones.